Seal of Dane County County of Dane

 Recruitment

 Dane County's Department of Public Safety Communications offers Emergency Dispatcher career opportunities.
-Emergency Dispatchers, or Communicators, receive and dispatch emergency requests to 80 law enforcement agencies, fire departments, and emergency medical services.
-Communicators process more than 600,000 calls annually and operate complex communications and computer equipment.
+Emergency Dispatchers, or Communicators, receive and dispatch emergency requests to over 70 law enforcement agencies, fire departments, and emergency medical services.
+Communicators process more than 350,000 calls annually and operate complex communications and computer equipment.

 Job Responsibilities